 Additional information about coronavirus is available at cdc.gov.

 To our patients and their families.

 We find ourselves living in a challenging time in history.
 Nevertheless, I am confident that together we will emerge from this better, stronger, smarter and even more prepared to face the challenges that lie ahead.

 I want to assure you that me and my entire team at Breast Care Specialists stand ready to help you in any way we can.
-Our offices and Breast Health Center are open during normal business hours.
-We are now seeing patients who have both routine and urgent issues,... in our offices who have routine and urgent issues, and those with mammograms, breast sonograms and breast MRI tests that have identified a suspicious mass or other serious problem.
+Our offices and Breast Health Center are open full time.
+We are now seeing patients who have both routine and urgent issues,... in our offices who have both routine and urgent issues, and those with mammograms, breast sonograms and breast MRI tests that have identified a suspicious mass or other serious problem.
 We are also seeing patients who feel a lump in the breast on examination.
-In addition, our breast biopsy and breast surgery schedule is now at full capacity with no further limitations or restrictions.
+In addition, our breast biopsy and breast surgery schedule is now fully available with no further limitations or restrictions.
 We are performing biopsies and surgeries for anyone in need.

-If you have a concern or question, please feel free to reach out to us by phone at 516-520-1480, on this website or via the email link on this website.
+If you have a concern or question, please feel free to reach out to us by phone at 516-520-1480, or via the email link on this website.
 We are here for you and stand ready and able to take care of you.
-Rest assured that even during these difficult times we will provide you with the best care available.
+Rest assured that even during these difficult times we will provide you with the best care available anywhere.

 What You Need to Know Before You Visit Our Facility

 If you believe you or your family members may have been in contact with an individual diagnosed with COVID-19, the illness caused by the coronavirus, please call the office or your primary health care providers to alert them of this potential exposure.
 In addition, if you have flu-like symptoms (fever, cough and shortness of breath), also call your primary care provider first for instructions.
 Do not come to the office if you have these symptoms.